-In extreme cases where unreasonable complainant conduct is involved, limiting the complainant's contact with the Commission may need to be considered, but only as a last resort and with the CEO's approval.
+In extreme cases where unreasonable complainant conduct is involved, limiting the complainant's contact with Legal Aid ACT may need to be considered, but only as a last resort and with the CEO's approval.
 The CEO should sign the correspondence informing the complainant of such limitations.

-Contact can be limited in terms of the times a complainant may make contact with us; the staff the complainant may have contact with, or the form in which contact may take place (e.g. in writing, with a direction not to enter the Commission's premises).
+Contact can be limited in terms of the times a complainant may make contact with us; the staff the complainant may have contact with, or the form in which contact may take place (e.g. in writing, with a direction not to enter Legal Aid ACT's premises).